If you want repost on Instagram, it’s going to take a little bit of work, but there are tips, tricks, and even a couple of apps that can help you out.

 There are only two ways you can share someone’s Instagram post using the app itself, and neither one is particularly compelling.
 You can share an image using Facebook’s Messenger app or by sending the post as an Instagram message to specific users on your Following list.
 But what if you want more than one person to see it?
 Both of those methods can get tedious if you want to share the image with more than 10 people.
-If that's the case, here are other ways you can quickly and more efficiently repost photos and videos on Instagram.
+If that's the case, there are other ways you can quickly and more efficiently repost photos and videos on Instagram.
 Here's how to repost on Instagram.

 Whatever the task at hand, you can rest assured that there’s an app for it.
 For reposting Instagram photos and videos, you can use services like the aptly named InstaRepost or Repost for Instagram.
 Both work the same way: First, you launch Instagram.
 Once you find the photo or video you would like to repost, tap the three-gray-dots icon on the upper-right corner of the post.

 The repost app you’ve installed will automatically detect that you copied a post URL and make it available either on the spot—while giving you options to repost ASAP or save for later—or when you launch the repost app.